-There are two laboratory exams for this course.
-Each lab exam is worth 90 points.
-The laboratory exams will be given during your regularly assigned laboratory sessions.
-The date for the lab exams will be announced by your laboratory instructor, but the last lab exam is on the last day of lab.
+There is one laboratory exam for this course worth 100 points.
+The laboratory exam will be given during your regularly assigned laboratory sessions.
 No early, late or make-up lab exams will be given and all lab exam scores will count toward your overall course grade.